 Fig. 3.
-Gini coefficient of income distribution in post Soviet states, %
+Gini Coefficient of Income Distribution in Post-Soviet States, %

 Another indicator of income distribution at the very top is the number of billionaires.
-The recent count (Forbes, 2013) puts Russia and Georgia ahead of all the others in terms of billionaire-intensity (number of billionaires per \$1 trillion PPP GDP), followed by Ukraine, Czech Republic and Kazakhstan and (table 1).
+The recent count (Forbes, 2013) puts Russia and Georgia ahead of all the others in terms of billionaire-intensity (number of billionaires per \$1 trillion PPP GDP), followed by Ukraine, Czech Republic and Kazakhstan (table 1).
 Other former USSR countries do not have any billionaires yet, although their PPP GDP is higher than Georgian.
-For instance, Azerbaijan and Uzbekistan were supposed to have about 3 billionaires, if they had a Russian level of billionaire-intensity, but in fact they do not have any.
+For instance, Azerbaijan and Uzbekistan should have about 10 billionaires, if they had a Russian level of billionaire-intensity, but in fact they do not have any.